-The Carlton, Cook, Lake and St. Louis Community Health Board is aware of the internal control situation and is in continuous review of the Board's operations.
-The CHB staff is building in additional checks and balances through the Mitchell-Humphrey Financial System to make sure that every expense and revenue is correctly coded.
+The Carlton, Cook, Lake, and St. Louis Community Health Board is aware of the internal control situation and is in continuous review of the Community Health Board's operations.
+The Community Health Board staff has built in additional checks and balances through the Mitchell-Humphrey Financial System to make sure that every expense and revenue is correctly coded, and a policy was developed to support these additional workflows.
 No formal completion date is applicable.